telerik/ajax-docs/controls/menu/accessibility-and-internationalization/keyboard-support.md

 ## Keyboard navigation

 Keyboard navigation is supported by using the [TAB] and arrow keys.
-Use the [TAB] key to move focus to the first menu item, and then use the arrow keys to move among menu items.
+Use the [TAB] key to move focus to the **RadMenu** control, and then use the arrow keys to move among menu items.

-An alternative to arrow keys for moving forward and backward along the menu are the [TAB] and [SHIFT]+[TAB] key combinations:

-* To move forward, use the [TAB] key.

-* To move backward, use the [SHIFT]+[TAB] key combination.

-Child menu items are expanded using the arrow keys from the opposite (perpendicular) axis: for example, in a horizontal menu, the left and right arrow keys (or [TAB] and [SHIFT]+[TAB] key combinations) navigate among the parent items; child items are accessed with the up and down arrow keys.
+Child menu items are expanded using the arrow keys from the opposite (perpendicular) axis: for example, in a horizontal menu, the left and right arrow keys navigate among the parent items; child items are accessed with the up and down arrow keys.
+As of **Q2 2016** release, sub-items list can also be expanded by using the [Space] key.

 Use the [ESC] key to go back one level.

+>note If you are using **Q1 2016 SP** or a previous release of the **UI for ASP.NET AJAX** controls, an alternative to arrow keys for moving forward and backward among the menu items are the [TAB] and [SHIFT]+[TAB] key combinations:
+>
+>* To move forward, use the [TAB] key.
+>
+>* To move backward, use the [SHIFT]+[TAB] key combination.
+>

 The following properties are related to keyboard accessibility as they define the flow and expanding direction of menu items: